The Black Moth

 The Black Moth (1921) is a Georgian era romance novel by the British author Georgette Heyer, set around 1751.
 The Black Moth was Heyer's debut novel, published when Heyer was nineteen.
 It was a commercial success.

 The story follows Lord Jack Carstares, an English nobleman who becomes a highwayman after taking the blame during a cheating scandal years before.
 One day, he rescues Miss Diana Beauleigh when she is almost abducted by the Duke of Andover.
 Jack and Diana fall in love but his troubled past and current profession threaten their happiness.

-Based on a story she had written for her brother and published with the encouragement of her father, modern critics have considered it a flawed work; they have observed characteristics Heyer included in her later works.
+Based on a story she had written for her brother and published with the encouragement of her father, the book has been considered a flawed work by modern critics; they have observed characteristics Heyer included in her later works.

 Development

 The British writer Georgette Heyer (1902–1974) was born in Wimbledon, London, and grew up amidst many literary influences.
 Her father, George Heyer, was an author and former member of the Wimbledon Literary and Scientific Society, and as a teenager she befriended the future writers Joanna Cannan and Carola Oman.
 In 1921, the elder Heyer encouraged his daughter to publish a story she had written for her haemophiliac younger brother Boris.
 This story became the nineteen-year-old girl's literary debut and was published as The Black Moth.